OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

 The Excel Portfolio Add-in written with Angular and TypeScript is complete.
-You should follow the steps to [Side-load and Test the Office add-in](#SideLoadTestAddins).
+You should follow the steps to [Sideload and Test the Office Add-in](#SideLoadTestAddins).

 <a name="OfficeAddinVuejs"></a>

 ## 3. Build an Office Add-in using VueJS

-In this exercise, you will develop an Office add-in using Vue.js and TypeScript.
+In this exercise, you will develop an Office Add-in using Vue.js and TypeScript.
 You will provision a new project using the Office Yeoman generator, develop the add-in using Office.js, and test the add-in in Office Online.

-### Provision the Office add-in
+### Provision the Office Add-in

 1. Open a terminal/command prompt, and change directories to the location where you want the project provisioned.
 1. Run the **Office Yeoman generator** using the command "**yo office**".